SESYNC-ci/basic-git-lesson/docs/git_and_jupyterlab.md

 #### Link your local repository to your GitHub repository
 1. Under the Git tab click Add Remote Repository.
-2. Paste the remote repository's URL and click ok.
+2. Paste the remote repository's URL and click Ok.

 ![]({% include asset.html path="images/ui-git-add-remote.png" %})
 3. Go to the Git tab and click Push to Remote.

 ![]({% include asset.html path="images/ui-git-push-remote.png" %})
 4. If prompted, enter your username and password for your remote repository and click ok.

 You wil see a successful push message once the push has been completed.